 Associate of Arts degree from Southeast Community College, Lincoln Nebraska

-Completed work on his M.A. from Goddard Graduate Program in Monpelier, Vermont.
+Substantial work toward an M.A. from Goddard Graduate Program in Monpelier, Vermont.

 Held positions of leadership in the Art Club, 111 Jaycees (president), and Harambee African Cultural Organization while at the Nebraska State Penitentiary.

-Received the Antoniak Award for the Insight Program, Inc. for outstanding academic achievement.
+Received the Antoniak Award for the Insight Program, Inc. for outstanding academic achievement in Minnesota.

 Wrote "Esteem Quest," an educational, motivational progam to reduce recidivism.

-Published two booklets, The Youth Survival Guides, motivational booklets for at-risk and troubled youths.
+Published two booklets, The Youth Survival Guides, which are motivational booklets for at-risk and troubled youths.

 Author of screenplays, including "Talons" a sci-fi thriller.